Baby Blues by Rick Kirkman and Jerry Scott for September 10, 2024

 32. Missing large

-aftml Premium Member 8 days ago
+aftml Premium Member about 2 months ago

 When I was in high school (way back when we rode dinosaurs to school), somebody in one of my math classes asked if we could use calculators on a test, kind of as a joke.
 The teacher said, “Sure,” and everybody was like, “Wait – are you serious?”
 He went on to say that he was, and there was no point in fighting technology, that it should be used and embraced, but…if you just wrote down an answer w/o showing your work, you’d get no credit because he’d have no way of knowing if you knew how to solve a problem.
 He said the important thing was showing you understood the concept.